What Is the Best Size Dutch Oven for a Whole Chicken?

 Purchasing a Dutch oven is always going to depend upon our individual needs.

-Just remember to choose a dutch oven size or shape depending upon how you will be using your oven regularly.
+Remember to choose a Dutch oven size or shape depending on how you use your oven regularly.

-Further, because it is so large and heavy you will not use it for everyday meal preparation.
+Further, you will not use it for everyday meal preparation because it is large and heavy.

-My personal choice would be a 5-quart for meals on the smaller side, with a 7-quart Dutch oven as a great all-rounder.
+I would choose a 5-quart meal on the smaller side, with a 7-quart Dutch oven as a great all-rounder.

 Questions?
 Reach out to Michelle at michelle@ovenspot.com